ustwo/recipe-book/contribute.md

 Remember to add a mention in the acknowledgments section.

+### Anatomy of a recipe

+We are only offering these sections as a rule of thumb, feel free to skip some if they don't make sense for your recipe.

+For the title use a single "#" (it should be the only one in the document) and for the rest of the section headers use "##".

+* **Title**.
+Should be obvious!
+* **Intro**.
+What makes the recipe important for **you**, do you eat it hungover on Saturday mornings?
+Is there a nice restaurant where they nail it?
+Everyone loves a good story (they can skip it if they do not).
+* **Ingredients**.
+Add them one by one using a list.
+It's important to mention roughly how many servings they produce.
+* **How to do it**.
+Go step by step, the level of granularity is up to you.
+* **Tips and tricks**.
+Does it freeze well?
+If so, how do you defrost it?
+Anything special with the ingredients?
+Can hard to find ingredients be substituted by something else without affecting the end result too much?
+* **Related**.
+Other recipes that go along well?
+Can you spin off other recipes with the leftovers?
+* **Allergies and dietary requirements**.
+Vegeterian, vegan, nuts free, gluten free… Use a list, one entry per item.
+* **Acknowledgments**.
+Add links to the original author, to whoever took the picture you are using or simply pay compliments to your mum.

 ## Technical people

 If you are a developer just fork and send a pull request per recipe, you know the drill : )